 LOG YOUR HOURS AS YOU GO

 We are sometimes told by participants of our programmes that they haven’t logged their coaching hours in a few weeks or months.
-This is a great way to forget sessions you have facilitated.
-We highly recommend to add to your log all your sessions on a daily or weekly basis as to not omit any.
+This is a great way to forget sessions you have facilitated, or think that you have less hours than you actually have.
+We highly recommend to add all your sessions to your log on a daily or weekly basis to not omit any.
 The information that is required in the log:

 - Client name

 - Individual session or group session